ashlink11/ashlink11-original-web-app-template/README.md

 On the [React official documentation for Create a New React App](https://reactjs.org/docs/create-a-new-react-app.html#create-react-app), they mention that you can use many different toolchains, including Webpack, Next.js, Gatsby, Neutrino, Parcel, and Razzle.
 Then, the React docs link to the [Parcel React Recipe](https://parceljs.org/recipes.html#react), which I use in my setup.

+***

+# Process

+1. Set up local files
+2. Set up Development environment
-# Set up local files, development environment, and deploy to production
+3. Set up build process & deploy to production

-I made a [very detailed yet unedited process doc](./process_beginners.md) for absolute beginners to follow what I did command-by-command including all of my CLI output.
+Sidenote: I made a [very detailed yet completely unedited process doc](./process_beginners.md) for absolute beginners to follow what I did command-by-command including all of my CLI output.
 You can refer to this if you have more questions about my setup process.

-This is the summary of what you should do to replicate my codebase:
+It's messy, but I never know if it would help out.
+You can see how many times I messed up and what I had to do to fix things.

+***

 # Set up local files